yasingole/Dev-Ops-Project/README.md

 - Secrets will need to be inputted in the "Settings" tab of your GitHub repository, in the "Secrets" section.

+Below is an example of the dev environment.
+For the staging and production environments, any references to dev below will need to be swapped out for the desired environment, resulting in three separate workflows.
 ```
 name: "Terraform- dev"